ManyaWadhwa/EvalAgent/README.md

 ### Direct LLM
 If generating criteria without search, you only need to provide the API key for query generation and aggregation steps.
 In this case we use OpenAI but you can also provide Anthropic APIs / any models hosted on vLLM.

-`
-export OPENAI_API_KEY=<your OpenAI key here>
-`
+You can export the `OPENAI_API_KEY` in `environment_variables.sh`

 ### Search

-Export any LLM model API keys:

-`
-export OPENAI_API_KEY=<your OpenAI key here>
-`

 Our search is backed by Google Search API.
 The setup instructions can be found [here](https://github.com/ManyaWadhwa/EvalAgent/blob/main/google_setup.md).

-An alternate to Google API is to user [Serper](https://serper.dev/).
+[//]: # (An alternate to Google API is to use [Serper](https://serper.dev/).)

 [optional setup]
 Reddit has a lot of instructional posts, so we use `praw` to scrap we also set up reddit scraping.
 You can find the setup instructions [here](https://github.com/ManyaWadhwa/EvalAgent/blob/main/reddit_setup.md).
 This setup is optional, if the environment variables are not setup you won't get an error, we just won't include that URL.

-## Running EvalAgent
+### Setup environment variables
 Once you have gone through the setup above make sure you have the following variables populated in `environment_variables.sh`
 ```
 ## OpenAI if you using their models; else set up anthropic keys if needed